Temp Mail Logo

 What this tool does

-Free email header analyser — analyse SPF, DKIM, DMARC and trace email routing
+Free email header analyser.
+Decode SPF, DKIM, DMARC results, trace routing, and detect spoofing

 Every email message carries a block of metadata called headers, added by each mail server that handles it.
-These headers record who sent it, who received it, when, and via which route — along with authentication results that prove (or disprove) the message is legitimately from its claimed sender.
-This tool parses that raw header text and presents the information in a structured, human-readable format.
+Defined in RFC 5322 and extended by RFC 2822, these headers record who sent the message, who received it, when, via which route, and the authentication verdicts from each server along the way.
+This tool parses that raw header block and presents all of it in a structured, tab-organised format.
+Authentication results, routing path, spam scores, and every individual header field.

-The Authentication tab shows SPF, DKIM, and DMARC results at a glance — the three standards that together define modern email authentication.
+The Authentication tab shows SPF, DKIM, and DMARC results extracted from the Authentication-Results header.
+The most authoritative authentication signal in any email, because it is written by the receiving server (which you control or trust) rather than by the sender.
 A message with all three passing is authenticated end-to-end.
-Any failure is worth investigating: it may indicate a spoofed sender, a phishing attempt, a misconfigured mail server, or a legitimate message caught by a configuration error.
+Any failure is worth investigating: it may indicate a spoofed sender, a domain with weak authentication, a phishing attempt, a misconfigured mail server, or a legitimate message forwarded through a relay that broke SPF alignment.

 Key header fields explained